LongQianQL/CADE30-BoxUnfoldings/README.md

-# Unfolding Boxes with Local Constraints: CADE 30
+# Unfolding Boxes with Local Constraints: CADE-30

 This repository contains the implementation of the encoding for box unfoldings associated to the CADE-30 submission *"Unfolding Boxes with Local Constraints"*, by Long Qian, Eric Wang, Bernardo Subercaseaux, and Marijn Heule.